soferreira/openai-synapse-analytics/README.md

 1. Upload the csv sample data into your storage account.
 The sample data can be found on this repo under the sample-data folder.
 1. Open your Synapse workspace.
 1. Open the Data tab and connect your workspace with the storage account.
 You should be abe to see the csv files listed.
-1. Point your Synapse Analytics workspace to the cloned/forked repository as shown in this [article](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control).
-1. Go to Develop > Notebooks and open completions notebook.
+1. Import the notebooks in this repository into your Synapse Analytics workspace.

 ## Use Case - Get sentiment from review